JCRodriguezguijarro/JCRodriguezguijarro/README.md

 - 👋 Hi, I’m @JCRodriguezguijarro.
 - 👀 I’m interested in artificial intelligence and Backend development.
 - 🌱 I’m currently learning Python,react and MySQL.
-- 📫 How to reach me at jcrodriguezguijarro@gmail.com
+- 📫 How to reach me at jcrodriguezguijarro@outlook.es

 <!---
 JCRodriguezguijarro/JCRodriguezguijarro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.